mikailajhay/DFOG-using-ML---Task-2-News-Validator/README.md

 | 4    | **Add**    | Add important features if needed.                                           |
 | 5    | **Document**| Provide feedback, communicate with other teams, and create documentation.  |
 | 6    | **Export** | Export the data and hand it over to the pre-processing team.                 |

-## 📁 Repository Contents
-The repository is structured to include my work on data validation and preprocessing tasks:

-- **`validation_scripts/`**
-  Contains Python scripts used for data validation and filtering tasks.

-- **`reports/`**
-  Includes reports detailing validation processes, techniques, and results of data quality checks.